rcorger/Beverlay/README.md

 * Support for clients such as, feather client, blc and vanilla.

 ## Regarding the current version
 #### This version is heavily under developed because I had forgotten about this project.
-If you prefer this version, it will still be up for downloading under the '1.0' folder.
+If you prefer this version, or more specifically, the terminal aspect of it, it will still be up for downloading under the '1.0' folder.